The Art of Portfolio Management

 CIO Letters

 Five years ago, Forager had just turned 10 and we were emerging from two very difficult years of investor returns.
-Changes I wanted to make are outlined in the CIO letter from December 2019.
+Changes I wanted to make within the business are outlined in the CIO letter from December 2019.

 On 31 October this year, Forager will turn 15.